brodieaustin/poisoned-well-novel/poisoned-well.md

 "Treason, sir.
 I am here for treason."

 The charge did not move the man at all.
 He did not blink or blush.
 "Well, reflect on me and my situation.
 See how plainly I live, how pure, how simple.
-Reflect on this child, learn from this, and you would sooner committ..."
+Reflect on this child, learn from this, and you would sooner commit..."

 "Treason, Father."